 For me, photography is many things: it started as (and remains) a hobby, it’s a career, and it’s even a creative outlet, but most importantly it is the passion that drives me.
 For me personally, photos give me the ability to remember a moment in a way that evokes emotions, and this is what I want to give to my clients.
 I want the photos I take to bring you back to that day or time in your life and help you remember your kids at those specific ages, that period of your relationship, that home you lived in, or the pets you had.
 My hope is that each time you go through them, from the very first day or even years later, you feel all the happiness and the chaos of that moment in time.

-Here we are almost three years in and I still race home from every shoot to edit my favourite photos, still love learning about and improving my skills, and still cry at EVERY.
-SINGLE.
-WEDDING.
+Here we are almost three years in and I still race home from every shoot to edit my favourite photos, still love learning about and improving my skills, and still cry at every. single. wedding (I wish I were joking).
 Thank you for joining me on this crazy ride.

-I have a commerce degree and worked in marketing full-time for almost 5 years.
+I have a Bcomm (Honours) degree and worked in marketing before making the switch to a full-time photographer